All Episodes

 You just can't do it.

-Now you can you can gain knowledge, but that doesn't guarantee that you're going to raise your IQ.
+Now, you can gain knowledge, but that doesn't guarantee that you're going to raise your IQ.

 And experts all agree on this.

-There's you the your IQ is your IQ.
+Your IQ is your IQ.

 They're not even smart enough to know that.

-And that makes them arrogant and and conceited, which just doubles the height of the obstacle in their way.
+And that makes them arrogant and conceited, which just doubles the height of the obstacle in their way.

 So we really need to be compassionate.